J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 69: August 21, 2017

+**Today's Progress**: Ran out of time to work on any learnyounode, filled in with some work on one of my personal sites instead.

+**Thoughts:** I admit it, I think I'm starting to look for excuses.
+This is new and difficult territory.
+I need to not get discouraged and just keep pushing.
+Sometimes that's going to mean admitting I don't understand and looking up the answer, which I'm ashamed of.
+But it's still something...

 ### Day 68: August 20, 2017

 **Today's Progress**: Worked on the time server challenge for learnyounode.
 This one was tough, and I didn't understand a lot of what I was doing, but I got it working.